-Through my continuous learning, I’m aspiring to develop my practice as holistically as possible, inspired by the etymology of the word "healing", "to make whole".
-In that respect, our connection to the natural world features strongly in what I do.
+I’m aspiring instead to develop my practice as holistically as possible, inspired by the etymology of the word "healing", "to make whole".
+And in that respect, our connection to the natural world features strongly in what I do.

 Currently, I work in private practice and as an associate counsellor for the Wilderness Foundation.